 - Teaching Fellows will submit an interim report after each year of their appointment, in which they summarize their successes and provide a detailed breakdown of the use of project funds during that year.
-Interim reports are due by April 30th each year for Fellowships that start on May 1st.
+Interim reports are due by the end of year 1 and year 2. .

-- Teaching Fellows must submit a final report outlining the results of their project and the impact of their activities on teaching and learning in the Faculty by April 30th at the end of their three-year Fellowship term.
+- Teaching Fellows must submit a final report outlining the results of their project and the impact of their activities on teaching and learning in the Faculty by the end of their three-year Fellowship term.

-Application should be submitted, in a single PDF file, by March 14, 2014 to Dr. Natasha Patrito Hannon, Coordinator, Teaching Fellows Program by e-mail: email@example.com.
+Application should be submitted, in a single PDF file, by January 13, 2017 to Dr. Nanda Dimitrov, Teaching Support Centre, by e-mail: email@example.com

 There are seven parts to the proposal submission: